 - use black and white as a default: if you do need to use colour, make sure the contrast meets WCAG AA standard (use a colour contrast checker)

 - be created by the Design team in Digital Publishing

 Diagrams must also follow the same guidance for using images, including as little text as possible.

-All diagrams must be created by Digital Publishing.
 There is further guidance on how to format your information in the Data visualisation section.